MrChebik/Java8-Training/Chapter 3 - Programming with Lambdas/README.md

 ## Task 17
 Implement a `doInParallelAsync(Runnable first, Runnable second, Consumer<Throwable>)` method that executes `first` and `second` in parallel, calling the handler if either method throws an exception.

+## Task 18
+Implement a version of the `unchecked` method in Section 3.8, "Dealing with Exceptions", on page 58, that generates a `Function<T, U>` from a lambda that throws checked exceptions.
+Note that you will need to find or provide a functional interface whose abstract method throws arbitrary exceptions.